-Upon activation, the CSS Inspect tool will highlight the various elements of the page as the user mouses over the page.
+Upon activation, the CSS Inspect tool will highlight the various elements of the page as the user navigates over the page.

 The elements are highlighted in three separate colors.

-- Aqua reflects the the total height and width of the element
+- Aqua reflects the total height and width of the element.

 Once the element needing modification has been located and the issue identified, open the code navigator to continue.

 The Code Navigator